imhasandl/auth-service/README.md

   "access_token": "new JWT access token", "refresh_token": "new refresh token",
-  "expiry_time": "timestamp when the access token will expire", "error": "" // contains error message if any
+  "expiry_time": "timestamp when the access token will expire", "error": "contains error message if any"
 }
 ```